Uga (mascot): Background

 Deceased Ugas are interred in a mausoleum near the main entrance at the southwest corner of Sanford Stadium.
 A bronze plaque describing each dog's tenure and including an epitaph is engraved in front of each tomb.
 The tomb's original location was at the east end of Sanford Stadium, and Ugas I and II were originally buried there.
-Prior to its 1981 enclosure, the University moved the Uga graves to the west end.
-When the west endzone was enclosed in 1992, the Ugas were entombed in their current resting place, and a bronze, life-sized statue representing Uga was placed in front of the mausoleum.
+Prior to its 1981 enclosure, the university moved the Uga graves to the west end.
+When the west end zone was enclosed in 1992, the Ugas were entombed in their current resting place, and a bronze, life-sized statue representing Uga was placed in front of the mausoleum.
 On game days, fans bring flowers and gifts to leave at the tombs of the past bulldogs who served as their team's mascot.

 Several Ugas have retired as part of pre-game ceremonies, during which there is a "passing of the collar" and the new Uga begins his reign.
-During these ceremonies, the fans typically chant "Damn good dog," a tradition dating back to Uga I.
+During these ceremonies, the fans typically chant "Damn good dog," a tradition dating back to the original Uga.